-The target and variance are tied to legal requirement under the Forest and Range Practices Act (FRPA) to refer and consider comments on some Plans (e.g. the Forest Stewardship Plan) from groups and individuals influenced by forest practices.
+The target and variance are tied to legal requirements under the Forest and Range Practices Act (FRPA) to refer and consider comments on some Plans (e.g. the Forest Stewardship Plan) from groups and individuals influenced by forest practices.
 Moreover, non-regulated communications occur with forest businesses, forest users, and communities frequently.
 Records of important communications are maintained by the Company.

 Year Example of Communications Target Met (Y/N) Variance Met (Y/N?
-2021 Cooperation with adjacent tenure holder re: Goshawk nest management 2020 Discussion with Property Owners adjacent to Timber harvesting Activities Υ n/a 2019 Discussion with a Forest User on an aerial Fertilization Program Υ n/a 2018 Discussion with Forest User on Smoke Management Υ n/a
+2022 Three roadside stops were conducted by Tsawak-qin at the start of the Bamfield Main.
+The purpose of the roadside stops is to bring awareness to all road users in regard to safe driving conditions, road hazards and current conditions and industrial traffic. n/a 2021 Cooperation with adjacent tenure holder re: Goshawk nest management Y n/a 2020 Discussion with Property Owners adjacent to Timber harvesting Activities Y n/a 2019 Discussion with a Forest User on an aerial Fertilization Program Ý n/a 2018 Discussion with Forest User on Smoke Management Y n/a

-2021: In 2021 there were conversations with land owners, tenure holders and and forest users.
+2022: In 2022 there were conversations with land owners, tenure holders and forest users.
 Topics centered on road access, safety and road condition and timber harvesting activities.
-The example of communications centers on the management of an active goshawk territory not located within TFL 44 but potentially could be affected by Tsawak-qin activities.
+The example of communications centers on the Safety Road Stops held at the start of Bamfield Main.
+The Witwak Guardian Program is proving useful in terms of assisting and advising road users